Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * values meaning as above
 * additionally, ytr and yrot define displacement and rotation/translate around the Y axis

-The two versions can be mixed in one configuration, e.g. using the Y extended verison for D2 and the short DH version for the other Dn definitions.
+The two versions can be mixed, e. g. using the short version if ytr, yrot is 0.0 each.

 # M669 A parameter: angles

-**Ajoint:min:max**
+**Ajoint:min:max[:home]**

 Defining minimun and maximum angles of the joint.
 They are also the homing angles when low or high homing switch is triggered.

-**Ajoint:min:max:home**

-Set an explicit homing angle, which can be even outside min and max.
-Min and max are assured while normal operation, but while homing, rotary movements can be outside this limits with some commands like G1 H1.
+The option home sets an explicit homing angle which can even be outside min and max.

-# M669 B parameter: special
+# M669 B parameter: axisTypes, special
-B allows setting for some special kinematics.
-In most cases, setting B parameters is not necessary.
+**B"axisTypes=[R]|[P]|[p]*"**
+defines the type of the axes.

+* R means rotational/revolute, units are degrees, speeds e.g. degrees/min
+* P means prismatic/linear, units are mm
+* p (lower case p) means passive joint without actuator with parallelogram (see 4 axis palletized robot type)
+* if the parameter is not set or types missing, R is expected
+* default is R for all axes

+Examples:

+* B"axisTypes=RRRRRR" means 6 axis robot with rotational axes
+* B"axisTypes=RRP" means serial scara with third axis being prismatic
+* B"axisTypes=PPP" means 3 axis cartesian printer with three prismatic axes
+* B"axisTypes=PPPRRR" means cartesian printer with additional spheric 3 axis head
+* B"axisTypes=PPPRR" means CNC 5 axis with three linear and two rotary axes
+* B"axisTypes=RRRp" means 4 axis palletized
+* B"axisTypes=RRRpR" means 4 axis palletized with 4th actuator

 CNC 5 axis allows many variants.
 The following dynamic mapping allows to configure them by defining how the forward kinematics is calculated.
-Inverting transformation matrices or reverting axes is necessary sometimes.
+Inverting transformation matrices or reverting axes is necessary sometimes, as well as changing letter assignments.

-B"mapDriveToDn=3A1:4C2:0X3:1Y4:2Z4"
+**B"mapDriveToDn=3A1:4C2:0X3:1Y4:2Z4"**
 B"mapDriveToDn=0X1:1Y2:2Z3:p4"
 * maps drive number with drive letter with Dn
 * letters IJK have a special meaning as tool vector